 Salt water pool systems are steadily becoming the number one choice for pool owners around the world.
 The chlorine generators on the market today allow for complete automation of your pool sanitation including self monitoring and automatic chemical balancing.
-If you are in the market for a pool upgrade we'll explain everything you need to know including how they work and how to install a system in a new or existing pool.
+If you are in the market for a pool upgrade we'll explain everything you need to know about the best salt water pool systems including how they work and how to install them in a new or existing pool.

 There are many benefits to salt water chlorination that can best be understood by by first explaining the basics about how a salt water pool system works.
 Unlike traditional chlorine pools that require chlorine pucks or jugs of chemical chlorine to maintain sanitary conditions, you will be creating your own chlorine continuously and naturally from the salt in your pool water.